- Minnesota Protective Order Laws

 Tell your friends about the importance of CASA guardians ad-Litem as a voice for abused and neglected children in the Child Protection System (and how rewarding this volunteer experience is for those who participate)

-Work with KARA to build awareness of the great need for;
+Work with KARA to build awareness in your community for;

 attention to child protection systems,

-public and political support for breaking the cycle of child abuse and improving the lives of at risk children.
+public and political support for breaking the cycle of generational child abuse, healing and improving the lives of at risk children.

 Support KARA efforts for improved child protection/child abuse record keeping, more accountability & transparency, better policies, and always having the interests of children at the forefront of the decision makers ruling their young lives.